 So, how do you know that you are over-training?
 We bring you a few signs that show that you are over-training:

 A person who does over-training will experience muscle soreness.
 Muscle Soreness is the stiffness and pain in muscles.
 The pain in muscles could remain several hours to days after unaccustomed or strenuous exercise.

 The person who is over-training may feel sadness and apathy consistently or most of the time.
-Overtraining makes the person low make them feel sad and depressed.
-There will be consistent low energy and bad mood.
+Overtraining makes the person low makes them feel sad and depressed.
+There will be consistent low energy and a bad mood.